mdreece/Quick-HDRI-Controls/README.md

 ## Requirements

 - Blender 4.3.0 (could work on previous versions)
-- Works with Cycles Render Engine only
+- Works with Cycles and Octane Render Engines only
 - Windows 10, Windows 11, MacOS Sequoia(ignore error on installation), Linux
 - A collection of HDRI files
 - Enough RAM to handle HDRI textures